PFund-Software-Ltd/pfund-plot/README.md

 ## Quickstart
 ### 1. Plotting in a Jupyter or Marimo Notebook
-> To use data sources other than Bybit, install the corresponding [pfeed](https://github.com/PFund-Software-Ltd/pfeed) extras.
+> To use data sources other than Bybit, please go to [pfeed](https://github.com/PFund-Software-Ltd/pfeed) and install the corresponding extras.
 For example: `pip install "pfeed[data_source1, data_source2]"`
 ```python
 import pfeed as pe
 import pfund_plot as plt